 After observing the precautions of PAR.
 3.3.9.1, press [2] from the power-up screen to enter the Saved Waveforms screen (Figure 3-9).
-Highlight one of the stored waveforms, then press [4] to execute the waveform.
+Highlight one of the stored waveforms, then press [1].
+If the unit is in Standby, press the STANDBY key to turn the output on, then press [4] to execute the waveform.

-To stop execution, press [F5].
+To stop execution, press [5].
 This stops waveform execution and puts the unit into standby (STANDBY indicator on).